PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-08 12:06:24
+Last updated: 2024-04-08 12:06:59
-Random Quote: Why is it always the innocents who suffer most, when you high lords play your game of thrones?  -  Varys
+Random Quote: Remember.
+Once they find out who you are, you die. - Jang Deok-su